 Symptoms include low mood, feelings of guilt and despair, lack of energy, loss of pleasure and sleeping for longer than normal.
 For some, symptoms may be severe interrupting daily activities. (source)

-During the winter months, the lack of sunlight could cause lower serotonin production, which is linked to feelings of depression.
+During the winter months, the lack of sunlight can cause lower serotonin production, which is linked to feelings of depression.

-Besides, individuals may be predisposed to SAD due to genetics and a family history of depression.
+Some individuals may be predisposed to Seasonal Affective Disorder due to genetics and a family history of depression.

-- Maintain a balanced diet.
-You want to make sure you have a balanced diet to obtain all your vitamins necessary for maintenance and growth.
+You want to make sure you have a balanced diet to obtain all the vitamins necessary for maintenance and growth.